Omkaarr1/streaming-wav-to-flac/README.md

 ```
 wav-to-flac-conversion/
-├── controllers/           # Contains the controller logic for handling file uploads and WebSocket connections
+├── controllers/           # Contains the controller logic for handling WebSocket connections and real-time audio processing
-│   ├── upload.go          # Handles WAV file upload, conversion, and download link generation
-│   └── websocket.go       # (If applicable) Handles WebSocket connections (not used in final version)
+│   └── websocket.go       # Manages WebSocket audio streaming and conversion from WAV to FLAC
 ├── static/                # Static files for the frontend
-│   └── index.html         # HTML file with JavaScript for file upload and download
+│   └── index.html         # HTML file with JavaScript for audio capture, streaming, and playback
-├── temp/                  # Temporary directory to store uploaded WAV files and converted FLAC files
+├── temp/                  # Temporary directory to store any intermediary files if needed
 ├── main.go                # Entry point for the Go application, setting up routes and server configuration
 ├── go.mod                 # Go module file
 └── README.md              # Project documentation